smhurf/lewagon_challenges/07-Best-Practices/01-Exploratory-Analysis/01-Context-and-Setup/README.md

 Olist is a leading e-commerce service that connects merchants to main marketplaces in Brazil.
 They provide a wide range of offers from inventory management, dealing with reviews and customer contacts to logistic services.

-Olist charge sellers a monthly fee.
+Olist charges sellers a monthly fee.
 This fee is progressive with the volume of orders.

 Remember the seller and customer workflows: